BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/seam.rst

 ===================== ================================================================================================
 -i                    input.json or input.csv
 -o                    output prefix
--W                    the width of aligned image, default equal to input image -H                    the height of the aligned image, default equal to input image -m                    True/False, merge all h5ad to one if True, default False -S                    True/False, add Sn to cell name if -m=True, default False
+-W                    the width of the aligned image, default equal to the input image -H                    the height of the aligned image, default equal to the input image -m                    True/False, merge all h5ad to one if True, default False -S                    True/False, add Sn to cell name if -m=True, default False
 ===================== ================================================================================================